rmx7/rmx7.github.io/_posts/2015-05-24-TDD-with-HHVM-and-PHPUnit.md

 In this post, i want to try practicing TDD with my previous completed setup of HHVM with PHPUnit.
 There are several variation of how to perform TDD but on this occasion i am going with the RED->GREEN->CLEAN pattern.
 The algorithm that i want to test is the infamous algorithm interview question, the FizzBuzz.

-I'll creating a FizzBuzz generate method which will return "Fizz" string if the given number is a factor of 3, return "Buzz" if the given number is a factor of 5, return "FizzBuzz" if the given number is a factor of 3 and 5, finally return the number as it is if the given number is others.
+I'll create a FizzBuzz generate method which will return "Fizz" string if the given number is a factor of 3, return "Buzz" if the given number is a factor of 5, return "FizzBuzz" if the given number is a factor of 3 and 5, finally return the number as it is if the given number is others.

 ####STEP 1 - Blind Test
 {% highlight php %}